Symmetry Breaking and Link Homologies II: Appendix: Calculations in Borel equivariant cohomology

 \section{Appendix: Calculations in Borel equivariant cohomology}

-The task we aim to achieve in the Appendix is to compute the Borel equivariant cohomology of spaces of the form $\BC(w_I)$ for some positive indexing sequence $I$.
+The task we aim to achieve in the Appendix is to study the Borel equivariant cohomology of spaces of the form $\BC(w_I)$ for some positive indexing sequence $I$.
 The answer will be expressed in terms of the Borel equivariant cohomology of the Bott-Samelson spaces $\BSa(w_I)$.
 And so we will begin with the structure of the latter.
+Consider the Bott-Samelson variety $\BSa(\sigma_i) = \SU(r) \times_T (G_i/T)$, where $\sigma_i \in \Br(r)$ is the standard generator for $1 \leq i < r$.